Small-Bodies-Node/sbn-survey-image-service-aws/README.md

 ## Overview

 The AWS Lambda function receives path params and query params, checks if a corresponding image exists within the S3 bucket and returns that if it does.
 If the image does not exist then the master fits file is retrieved from `sbnarchive.psi.edu`, a cutout is made, and either returned directly or used to generate a JPEG file.
-Before returning the file is saved to the image cache.
+The file is cached and returned to the user.

 ## Development notes